 My post earlier this week about the $275 million Activision Blizzard shareholder derivative lawsuit settlement – and in particular my suggestion that the Activision settlement may be the largest derivative suit settlement ever – provoked an interesting flurry of emails and conversations about the lineup of other large derivative lawsuit settlements.
 To address the various questions I have received on the topic, I have set out below my unofficial list of the derivative suit settlements involving the largest cash components.
 My purposes in posting this list are two-fold: first, in response to several requests, to share the information I have; and two, to encourage others who may have different or additional information to share the information so that I can update or supplement the list as appropriate.

-Here is my list of the ten largest derivative lawsuit settlements of which I am aware (last updated March 3, 2019):
+Here is my list of the largest derivative lawsuit settlements of which I am aware (last updated March 3, 2019):

 $275 million Activision Blizzard (2014)